alphagov/puppet-elasticsearch/README.md

 have written a small guide on how to migrate from the existing module to the elasticsearch/elasticsearch module:

+### Reinstating the init.d script

+This module managed the elasticsearch service using upstart, and so removed the init.d script that the package provided to prevent confusion.
+The elasticsearch/elasticsearch manages the service using the init.d script, so you will need to recreate it.
+To recover it by reinstalling the elasticsearch package, you can use something like
+this:

+    exec {'reinstate elasticsearch init script removed by gdsoperations/elasticsearch': command => '/usr/bin/apt-get -o Dpkg::Options::="--force-confmiss" install --reinstall elasticsearch', creates => '/etc/init.d/elasticsearch',
+      before  => Class['::elasticsearch'],
+    }

+The `--force-confmiss` option is required because `/etc/init.d/elasticsearch` is considered to be a configuration file and so won't be recreated on reinstall by default.

 ### Migrating the class include itself

 If currently have this usage: